actions-on-google/dialogflow-transactions-java/README.md

   + Examples of Google Pay and merchant-managed payment options
   + Order update Gradle task (sendOrderUpdate), to asynchronously update order status at any time

-:warning: This code sample was built using Dialogflow.
-We now recommend using [Actions Builder or the Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.
+*:warning: Warning: This code sample was built using Dialogflow.
+We now recommend using [Actions Builder or the Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.*

+*:warning: Warning: Due to new regulatory requirements, transaction functionalities for Conversational Actions will not be available in the following countries after May 1, 2022: Denmark, France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, Poland*

 ### Setup Instructions
 ### Prerequisites